moneymagnate-code/one-click-hugo-cms/site/content/products/_index.md

 ---
 title: Our Coffee
-type: products
+type: Christian Media
 image: /img/products-jumbotron.jpg
 intro:
   heading: What we offer
   description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Sozique Christian Network is the ultimate spot for families and individuals who want something different from Christian television.
+It's easy and accesible on the Roku television and has different types of programs and we’re glad to pass that knowledge to everyone.
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >